 QuickBase timelines let you gather records into groups.
 For example, you may want to group tasks by Planning Phase or Related Project.
 The image below shows a timeline of projects grouped by Project.
 If you want, you can group on multiple levels, nesting additional groups beneath the top-level group.

-Drill down from a Timeline report to get further details.
-Click a record's View button () to open it.
+Click a record's View button () to open it and get further details.

 When you group records within your timeline, QuickBase displays a black line which spans the time covered by all events within the group.
 Viewers can collapse timeline groups to get the big picture (See the image below).